History of Bogotá: Urban design

 The urban design consisted of squares and from that time the one hundred meters per lienzo de cuadra prevails.
-Traverse streets (east–west) were 7 meters wide and current carreras 10 meters wide.
-In 1553, the Main Plaza—now Bolívar Plaza—was moved to its current site and the first cathedral construction on the eastern side began.
+Traverse streets (east–west) were 7 m and current carreras 10 m.
+In 1553, the Main Plaza—now Plaza de Bolívar—was moved to its current site and the first cathedral construction on the eastern side began.
 On the other sides the Chapter and the Royal Hearing were located.
 The street joining the Major Plaza and Herbs Plaza—currently Santander park—was named «Calle Real» (Royal Street) now Carrera Seventh.

 Population of Santa Fe

 Formed by whites, mestizos, indigenous Muisca, and slaves; from the second half of the 16th century the population began to grow rapidly.
 The census of 1789 recorded 18,161 inhabitants and by 1819 the city population amounted to 30,000 inhabitants distributed in 195 blocks.
 Importance grew when the diocese was created.
-Up to 1585 the only parish was the cathedral, later on Las Nieves to the north and Santa Bárbara south of the central square were created.
+Up until 1585, the only parish was the cathedral, later on Las Nieves to the north and Santa Bárbara south of the central square were created.